wurdack/ExData_Plotting1/README.md

 All the main functionality for importing data and plotting is included in [main.R](main.R).

-There are four stand along R source files, one for generating each plot.
+There are four stand alone R source files, one for generating each plot.
 These may be either sourced from RStudio or an R console by invoking

         source("plot1.R")